 Measuring wealth in rural India is difficult, due to the prevalence of non-cash income and transfers.
-To deal with this problem it is customary to estimate income using expenditures or household stocks of durable goods.
-Table A.10 includes three such measures, each calculated from the household sample within each village: Average aggregate household expenditure in the previous 30 days (with non-cash expenditures estimated), average values of the scores of the first dimension of a factor analysis of the possession of 15 household durable goods, and the proportion of households living in "pucca" [well-constructed] houses, as judged by the survey taker.
-While wealth is generally positively associated with the availability of public goods, the inclusion of the variable does not effect of the positive, statistically significant effect of upper caste presence, except for electric power in some models.4

-Intra-Elite Cooperation and Social Capital: Section Three suggested that the association between the presence of powerful groups and public goods is driven by the superior ability of these groups to obtain favors from higher levels of government.
+To deal with this problem, it is customary to estimate income using expenditures or household stocks of durable goods.
+Table A.10 includes three such measures, each calculated from the household sample within each village: Average aggregate household expenditure in the previous 30 days (with non-cash expenditures estimated), average values of the scores of the first dimension of a factor analysis of the possession of 15 household durable goods, and the proportion of households living in "pucca" [wellconstructed] houses, as judged by the survey taker.
+While wealth is generally positively associated with the availability of public goods, the inclusion of the variable does not effect of the positive, statistically significant effect of upper caste presence, except for electric power in some models.9 sociation between the presence of powerful groups and public goods is driven by the superior ability of these groups to obtain favors from higher levels of government.
 There is, however, an alternative explanation for these findings-that members of politically powerful groups are better at providing public goods for themselves, due to higher levels of social capital and social skills than other groups.
 While this pathway would be distinct from the diversity hypothesis, it would emphasize the role of local initiative and superior ability to resist free-riding, rather than non-local policy.
 This mechanism would be even more likely if we allow the possibility (considered in the appendix) that local public good can be made excludable.